Sufna: Plot

-Teg lives with her father's older brother and Taayi (aunt).
-Her mother was a Muslim and she died.
-Her father was part of the army and they say that he is lost.
-Teg believes that her father is still alive and he will come home.
-Jeet is a carefree boy.
+Teg (Tania) lives with her father's older brother, Taya and Taayi (aunt).
+Her mother was a Muslim and she died when Teg was young.
+Her father was part of the army and her family says that he is lost.
+Teg believes that her father, whom she dearly calls Phauji, is still alive and he will come back home one day.
+Jeet is a carefree and irresponsible boy.
 His father committed suicide because he couldn't pay off his debt.
 Jeet falls in love with Teg when she comes to pick cotton in their village.
 Teg encourages Jeet to study, so he can become something in life and pay off the debts of his father.
-When Teg come back to Jeet's village after 13 months, she finds out that Jeet went away for higher studies.
+When Teg come back to Jeet's village after 13 months, she finds out that Jeet went away to a hostel for higher studies, and is now in college.
+He has a female friend there, Tasveer.
 She becomes really happy that he listened to her.
 Jeet comes and meets Teg secretly.

 Later that year, she tells Jeet that she cannot meet him anymore because she is engaged now and she gives him her mother's jewelry to pay for the expenses of job applications.
-Jeet tells Kulwinder (who is marrying Teg) that Teg has a bad character to scare him off.
-But later tells him that he loves her.
+Jeet tells Kulwinder, who is marrying Teg, that Teg has a bad character in order to scare him off, but later on confesses that he loves her.
 Teg's fiancé says that he would help them.

 Instead of helping them, he tells Teg's Taayi that she has been secretly meeting with Jeet.
-Teg is about to be married, but she runs away to a house she used to work at and hides there in wait for Jeet to come.
+Teg is about to get married, but she runs away to a house she used to work at and hides there and waits for Jeet to come.
 Jeet comes and finds her unconscious.
-Later, they come back to her Taayi's house.
-She tells her uncle that you guys raised me so you have the right to wed me anywhere.
-Teg confesses that her Taayi may have treated her badly, but she gave her food and roof to live in.
-Teg says to her aunt that she has found her Phauji (army officer/father [her father was in the army]) and requests her to marry her off with Jeet.
+Later, they go back to her Taayi's house.
+She tells her uncle that they raised her so they have the right to wed her to anyone.
+Teg confesses that her Taayi may have treated her badly, but she gave her food and roof to live under.
+Teg tells her aunt that she has found her Phauji and that her father was in the army all this time.
+She also requests that her Taayi marry her off to Jeet.
 Her taayi realises her mistakes and they get her married to Jeet.
-A couple of months later, Jeet comes back and he is now in the army.
+A couple of months later, Jeet comes back since he is now in the army.